Call for Sessions

 - You are responsible for the quality of the work, you decide if you apply the feedback you received

-About 1 month before the session selection for the conference programme, presenters get the opportunity to vote for sessions to take part of the programme.
+About 2 months before the session selection for the conference programme, presenters get the opportunity to vote for sessions to take part of the programme.
+This year we also invite the public to vote.

 Rules of the game: